top of page

 Home: About 1

 We offer a variety of group programs for people looking to build skills and to generally have fun.
-Our groups are small with a facilitator working with no more than three clients at a time which means you are always busy and included.
+Our groups are small with one facilitator working with no more than three clients at a time which means you are always busy and included.

 The Farm @ Catalyst Living Skills is a longer program for young people with a disability, starting in February 2026 that will provide opportunities to develop independence, confidence, and work-readiness through engaging farm-based and other employment activities and supported practice.